maize-genetics/phg_v2/docs/build_and_load.md

     As of version 2.4.X, the phg utilizes a new version of anchorwave(1.2.3).
     This changes how ASM coordinates are handled.
     If you are using old MAF files generated either from anchorwave 1.2.2 or from PHGv2 version 2.3 or earlier, please use the --legacy-maf-file flag for create-maf-vcf.
+    It is recommended that you remove your phgv2-conda Conda environment and rerun the setup-environment command.

 In this document, we will discuss the steps needed to: